Marc Andreessen

-Marc Lowell Andreessen (/ænˈdriːsən/ an-DREE-sən; born July 9, 1971) is an American entrepreneur, venture capital investor, and software engineer.
-He is the co-author of Mosaic, the first web browser on graphical user interface; co-founder of Netscape; and co-founder and general partner of Silicon Valley venture capital firm Andreessen Horowitz.
-He co-founded and later sold the software company Opsware to Hewlett-Packard.
-Andreessen is also a co-founder of Ning, a company that provides a platform for social networking websites.
-He sits on the board of directors of Meta Platforms.
-Andreessen was one of six inductees in the World Wide Web Hall of Fame announced at the First International Conference on the World-Wide Web in 1994.
-As of February 2023, his net-worth is estimated at $1.7 billion by Forbes.
+Marc Lowell Andreessen (/ænˈdriːsən/ an-DREE-sən; born July 9, 1971) is an American businessman, venture capitalist, and former software engineer.
+He is the co-author of Mosaic, the first web browser to display inline images; co-founder of Netscape; and co-founder and general partner of Silicon Valley venture capital firm Andreessen Horowitz.
+He co-founded and later sold the software company Opsware to Hewlett-Packard; he also co-founded Ning, a company that provides a platform for social networking websites.
+He supported presidential candidates of the Democratic party until 2016.
+In 2024 he became an advisor to Donald Trump.
+Andreessen's net worth is estimated at $1.9 billion as of January 2025.

 Early life and education

-Andreessen was born in Cedar Falls, Iowa, and raised in New Lisbon, Wisconsin.
-He is the son of Patricia and Lowell Andreessen, who worked for a seed company.
-In December 1993, he received his bachelor's degree in computer science from the University of Illinois at Urbana–Champaign (UIUC).
+Andreessen was born in Cedar Falls, Iowa, and raised in New Lisbon, Wisconsin, which he considered "the sticks".
+He is the son of Patricia, customer service operator at Lands' End, and Lowell Andreessen, who worked as a sales manager for the seed producer Pioneer Hi-Bred International.
+He has a younger brother named Jeff.
+In 1998, Bloomberg reported that Jeff was a history major at the University of Wisconsin.
+Andreessen has stated that he had problematic relationships with his parents and brother, and that he did not like to talk about them.

+Andreessen discovered programming at age 12.

+In December 1993, Andreessen received his bachelor's degree in computer science from the University of Illinois at Urbana–Champaign (UIUC).
 As an undergraduate, he interned twice at IBM in Austin, Texas.
-He worked in the AIX graphics software development group responsible for the MIT X Window implementation and ports of the 3D language APIs: SGI's Graphics Language (GL) and PHIGS.
-He also worked at the National Center for Supercomputing Applications (NCSA) at the University of Illinois, where he became familiar with Tim Berners-Lee's open standards for the World Wide Web.
-After being shown the ViolaWWW graphic web browser in late 1992, Andreessen and full-time salaried co-worker Eric Bina worked on creating a browser with integrated graphics that could be ported to a wide range of computers, including Windows.
+He worked in the AIX graphics software development group responsible for the MIT X implementation and ports of the 3D language APIs: SGI's Graphics Language (GL) and PHIGS.
+He also worked as a programmer, earning $6.85 per hour, at the National Center for Supercomputing Applications (NCSA) at the University of Illinois.
+At that time, he became familiar with Tim Berners-Lee's open standards for the World Wide Web, but the World Wide Web browser required advanced programming skills to use.
+After being shown the graphic web browser ViolaWWW in late 1992, Andreessen and full-time salaried co-worker Eric Bina worked on creating a browser with integrated graphics that could be ported to a wide range of computers, including Windows.
 The result was the Mosaic web browser released in 1993.
+The new web browser led to a 342,000 percent increase in web traffic in a year.
+Before Mosaic, there had only been 50 websites on the Web, but the number now increased to 10,000, while the percentage of internet users who surfed the Web increased from 1% to 25%.

+Mosaic is often referred to as the first successful web browser.
+It was also the first browser widely used for both Windows and Mac.

+The NCSA though refused to give the Mosaic team credit for their contribution, so Andreessen, disillusioned, decided to leave the center in 1994.